things to do in Kona

 Conveniently located just a 15-minute drive south of the historic town, the bay neighbors other notable attractions like King Kamehameha III’s birthplace, the Keauhou Holua Slide, and the Kona Country Club golf course, should you want to make a day of it.

-25 – Get a whole new perspective with a helicopter tour
+25 – Soar the skies with a helicopter tour

 helicopter tours on the Big Island

-And there’s no better way to do that than on a helicopter tour with Blue Hawaiian Helicopters.
+There’s no better way to see Big Island from above than on a helicopter tour with Blue Hawaiian Helicopters.
 Offering both doors-on and doors-off options (for the more adventurous), these myriad tours provide an aerial perspective of some of Hawaii’s most iconic features, including the forbidding Kilauea volcano, the world’s most active volcano, as well as the dramatic lava flows of bygone years, tumbling cliffs, and misty rainforests in the distance.

 You’ll also fly over rainforests, waterfalls, black and golden sand beaches, and witness the stark visual contrast between deep green forest and bright blue coastline.
 With multiple departure times throughout the day, it’s one of those things to do in Kona that’s well worth shelling out for.